 Students wishing to participate in the Digital Devices Program need to complete a few simple steps.

-The College provides an online purchasing portal where you can buy a recommended device and optional items, either outright or on finance.
-Please note that recommended devices may change based on availability.
+The College provides an online portal where you can buy a school‑recommended device and optional items, either outright or with finance.

 BYOD Information and Quick Specification Reference

-In some circumstances, the College may provide a loan computer for use in learning activities when a student’s regular device is unavailable.
+In some circumstances, the College may provide a daily loan laptop computer or short-term loan laptop computer for learning support when a student personal device is not available.

 Go to the College BYOD Configuration Portal and follow the instructions to enrol your device from home, in the library, or at the HelpDesk.